YellowAo/RowTrainingTracker/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > * Fix an error that could cause some commands to never receive a response in rare cases [Lib]
 > * Fix missing progress updates on large ANTFS downloads using small block sizes [Service]
 > * Fix missing requestAccess results when calling requestAccess several times in quick succession [Service]
-> * Fix some errors with requesting bike speed or cadence accesses in quick succession returning non-functioning PCCs [Service]
+> * Fix some errors with requesting row speed or cadence accesses in quick succession returning non-functioning PCCs [Service]
-> * Fix an error causing bike speed and cadence async scan closing to produce more than one result message [Service]
+> * Fix an error causing row speed and cadence async scan closing to produce more than one result message [Service]
 > * Fix some crashes and errors when trying to connect to a controllable device with more than one type [Service]
 > * Fix controllable device dying in connection phase sometimes on Sony Ray phones [Service]
 > * Fix some errors with remote control plugin preventing connecting to remotes with multiple types supported [Service]